 - In the “Settings” window, left-click on “System,” the top left-hand most option represented by an open laptop icon.
 If the above is too much hassle, you can also right-click on the Windows start button, then select “System” among the list of options that appear.

 - Now, click on “About” at the bottom of the vertical menu down the left-hand side.

 Windows 10 then displays a barebones breaking down of your PC with the processor (manufacturer, model, speed), RAM, and operating system (build, version, etc.) specifications.

 Method 2 – System Information

-If in need of a more in-depth peek at your PC specs then the following steps are the way to go.
+If you need a more in-depth peek at your PC specs, then the following steps are the way to go.

 Method 3 – Device Manager

-Device Manager is a breakdown of all the hardware devices in your PC.
-It lists these in a manner similar to ”System Information”, but adds in icons, helpful for those confused by technical jargon.
+Device Manager is a breakdown of all the hardware devices on your PC.
+It lists these like “System Information,” but adds in icons, helpful for those confused by technical jargon.
 To access Device Manager follow these steps:

 Method 4 – What If I’ve Got A Mac?

 Well, aren’t you lucky?
 This one is incredibly easy.